umputun/remark42/site/src/docs/configuration/email/index.md

 ### SendGrid

-This is an example of a configuration using [SendGrid](https://sendgrid.com/) email service:
+Here is an example of a configuration using the [SendGrid](https://sendgrid.com/) email service:

 ```yaml
 - SMTP_HOST=smtp.sendgrid.net